 In her free time, Phyllis enjoys exploring the Michigan park system with her family, playing music and reading.
-Phyllis is the daughter of Iraqi immigrants.
-Her experience as a first-generation Chaldean American has informed her worldview and encouraged her interest in public service, equity, and social justice.
+Phyllis is the daughter of Iraqi immigrants and her experience as a first-generation Chaldean American has informed her worldview and encouraged her interest in public service, equity, and social justice.

 Articles & Resources